Skip to main content

 10 Essential Nurse Practitioner Skills

-There are a variety of nurse skills that translate to the nurse practitioner (NP) profession, but there are many nurse practitioner skills that are required for NPs to carry out their advanced-practice duties and serve the complex needs of patients.
-Here is a look at 10 essential nursing skills of nurse practitioners.
+Registered nurses (RNs) already have much of the expertise that nurse practitioners (NPs) rely on in their practice.
+However, there are also nurse practitioner skills specific to advanced practice that NPs must have to serve the complex needs of patients.
+Here is a look at 10 essential nursing skills of NPs.

 Jump to: